vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 In the Money screen you can analyze your game revenue and your paying users.
 You can see see how many payers you actually have and specifically how many new / returning payers.

 Some of the metrics you can see are your Average Revenue Per User (ARPU) and you can also see the Avg.
-Time to Payment which is some very interesting info about your game and its payers.
+Time to Payment which is very interesting info about your payers.

 ![alt text](/img/docs/university/13_Grow_Analytics_Money.png "Money")